osmiumsilver/corosync-qnetd-openwrt-mipsel/README.md

 ## Notes

-- Target: OpenWrt 25.12 ramips/mt7620 (mipsel_24kc, musl)
-- Uses Mozilla NSS for TLS — no OpenSSL dependency
+- **OpenWrt 25.12.2** ramips/mt7620 (mipsel_24kc, musl) tested, OpenWrt 24.10 and earlier are not supported.
+Build with your own SDK at your own risk.
 - `corosync-qnetd` source: [corosync/corosync-qdevice](https://github.com/corosync/corosync-qdevice)
 - `sdk-state/` is gitignored and holds cached build artifacts between runs
 - Key generation on mipsel hardware is slow (~5-10 minutes) — be patient during `corosync-qnetd-certutil -i`